mmbman/Katagiri/index.md

 # Transcripts in Chronological Order

-**Administrative note:** I am updating the transcripts I've already done to a more readable style.
-Talks that have headings for the timestamps are the ones that have been updated.
+**Note:** I am updating the transcripts I've already done to a more readable style.
 Currently the first six talks are pretty solid.

 *ellipses (...) indicate a stretch of talks not yet transcribed*